October 17, 2018

 For her, that means supporting her favorite animal causes.
 She has created a provision in her estate plan stipulating that proceeds from the sale of her collection will support animals in need for years to come through a named fund at CFT.
 CFT is honored to support her passions on her behalf long into the future.

-Learn more at www.cftexas.org/assets or contact Geri Jacobs, Director of Charitable Gift Planning, at firstname.lastname@example.org or 214-750-4226.
+Learn more at www.cftexas.org/assets or contact Carolyn Newham, Senior Director of Donor Relations and Services, at firstname.lastname@example.org or 214-750-4146.